PadovaY/Heeleart/README.md

-## Heelaert | Detection & Alert of “Equinus Gait” Anomaly for CP Children
+## Heelert | Detection & Alert of “Equinus Gait” Anomaly for CP Children

 Equinus gait is a condition cerebral palsy (CP) kids suffers from, which results in toe-walking.
 For children, practicing properly walking without supervision can be difficult and their inattention